Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Methods

-\textbf{{\algname} Framework}.
-The {\algname} framework aims to reduce the domain expert effort by using program synthesis to automate significant parts of the weak supervision pipeline.
-Domain experts provide a small labeled dataset $(X, Y) \in (\mathcal X, \mathcal Y)$, a set of domain-level LFs $\Lambda_m = \{\lambda_i: \mathcal X \to \mathcal Y_i\}$, and a purely functional DSL $\mathcal D$.
+\textbf{{\algname} Framework}. {\algname} uses program synthesis to automate significant parts of the weak supervision pipeline and reduce domain expert effort.
+Domain experts provide a set of domain-level LFs $\Lambda_m = \{\lambda_i: \mathcal X \to \mathcal Y_i\}$, a purely functional DSL $\mathcal D$, and a small labeled dataset $(X, Y) \in (\mathcal X, \mathcal Y)$ to specify tasks within the domain.
 In order to use $\Lambda_m$ when synthesizing programs with $\mathcal D$, all $\lambda_i$ must be added to $\mathcal D$.
 This can be done either by implementing each $\lambda_i$ with operations from $\mathcal D$, or precomputing and selecting $\Lambda_m(X)$ as input features in $\mathcal D$; we do the latter in our experiments.
 With $\mathcal D$, {\algname} runs the diverse program synthesis algorithm $n$ times to generate a set $\Lambda$ of $n$ LFs. $\Lambda$ can then be used in downstream tasks, such as in weak supervision label models to generate weak labels.
-See algorithm \ref{alg:main_alg} for a detailed description of {\algname}.
+See Algorithm \ref{alg:main_alg} for a detailed description of {\algname}.